 It is not practical to live our lives holding all things in common as the early Church did, but we can reignite some of the spirit that animated our still-living ancestors in the faith.
 Like them, we should make the gaps experienced by others a priority in our own lives.
 While some aspects of the organization of the Church have changed over time, her mission and our corresponding duties have not.
 Many people have reached out to others affected by these wildfires.
 Let us be mindful that this outreach will be necessary for a long time to come, and be fully present to our neighbors when the news media stops mentioning their needs during the evening broadcasts.

 While charity – love of God that leads us to love of neighbor – is always most powerful in its non-professional, heart-to-heart manifestations, if you know of any person who can use material or emotional assistance, Catholic Charities of Central Colorado has resources to help.
 Please have them contact us at 719-866-6441.

 May God use each of us to lift up our neighbors in need at this time!

-*This article by Mark Rohlena, Esq., first appeared in The Colorado Catholic Herald on March 1, 2013.
+*This article by Mark Rohlena, Esq., first appeared in The Colorado Catholic Herald in July 18, 2013.